βοΈ Dabbling with VPC

 So, how does a Route Table look like?

-If you had created a VPC with CIDR 173.31.0.0/16, entries in its Route Table will look like the one above.
+, entries in its Route Table will look like the one above.

-As you can see, Route Table only consists of 2 columns that’s of importance – Destination and Target.
+As you can see, Route Table only consists of 2 columns that’s of importance β Destination and Target.
 Whenever any instance tries to communicate with any IP address, that IP Address is looked-up in Route Table.
 If IP Address falls within the given CIDR range, traffic will be routed appropriately.

-With above configuration, any traffic with destination IP within the given CIDR range 173.31.0.0/16 will be forwarded to local which means it will be routed within VPC.
+With above configuration, any traffic with destination IP within the given CIDR range 173.31.0.0/16

-With above configuration, let’s say, an instance with IP 173.31.0.12 is trying to access an instance with IP 173.31.1.8 -
+With above configuration, let’s say, an instance with IP 173.31.0.12

 Route Table may not look very useful now, that is because we are yet to discuss various components that would require a Route Table entry to work.
-Which mostly include gateway services like – Internet Gateway (service that allows instances in VPC to access the internet), VPC Peering (service that allows instances to connect to your local infrastructure), and NAT Gateway (service that again allows instances to access the internet but without assigning a Public IP to instances).
+Which mostly include gateway services like β Internet Gateway (service that allows instances in VPC to access the internet), VPC Peering (service that allows instances to connect to your local infrastructure), and NAT Gateway (service that again allows instances to access the internet but without assigning a Public IP to instances).

-✍ Remember
+β Remember

-1. It is not possible to block access from one Subnet to another using Route Tables.
+- It is not possible to block access from one Subnet to another using Route Tables.

-2. As discussed previously, You might also assign IPv6 CIDR to any VPC.
+- As discussed previously, You might also assign IPv6 CIDR to any VPC.
 Since this has to be separately configured, it also has to be separately present in your Route Table for internal routing with IPv6 address to work.

-3. Best Practice: Keep the default Main Route Table with the local-only route.
+- Best Practice: Keep the default Main Route Table with the local-only route.
 Each Subnet in that VPC should have its own Route Table with specific routes required for any particular use-case.

 What to do next?